 Customer care agents who work with the same database as warehouse management employees can see every move a piece of inventory makes.
 They can inform customers on product preparation, shipping or delays.
 If there are problems, customer service employees must be proactive and contact the customer with a solution before they have time to get upset.

-Designing a Warehouse Management System With the Customer in Mind
+Designing a Warehouse Automation System With the Customer in Mind

 Integrated information is beneficial for customer care and warehouse operations.
 Demand Media suggested there were many activities that needed both warehouse and care center involvement such as returns.

 Warehouse workers can ensure the accuracy of inventory counts with automated data collection strategies.
-If workers update counts in real-time, care agents can tell customers exactly what stocks are available.
-Mobile data collection devices provide convenient solutions for shipping and receiving procedures.
-A company can decide if mobile data collection would be beneficial for its customer care strategies by reading the RFgen white paper "8 Signs You Need an Automated Data Collection Solution."
+If workers update counts in real time, care agents can tell customers exactly what stocks are available.
+Mobile devices provide convenient solutions for shipping and receiving procedures.